-Differences between expected and actual experience and changes in assumptions are amortized over a closed period equal to the average remaining service life of plan members, which is 4 years as of the June 30, 2017 measurement date.
+Differences between expected and actual experience and changes in assumptions are amortized over a closed period equal to the average remaining service life of plan members, which is 4 years as of the June 30, 2018 measurement date.
 Deferred outflows and inflows related to differences between projected and actual earnings on plan investments are netted and amortized over a closed 5-year period.

-Actuarial Methods and Assumptions: The total pension liability for the Plan was determined by applying update procedures to a financial reporting actuarial valuation as of June 30, 2016, and rolling forward the total pension liability to June 30, 2017.
-The financial reporting actuarial valuation as of June 30, 2016, used the following actuarial methods and assumptions, applied to all prior periods included in the measurement:
+Actuarial Methods and Assumptions: The total pension liability for the Plan was determined by applying update procedures to a financial reporting actuarial valuation as of June 30, 2017, and rolling forward the total pension liability to June 30, 2018.
+The financial reporting actuarial valuation as of June 30, 2017, used the following actuarial methods and assumptions, applied to all prior periods included in the measurement:

-Valuation Date June 30, 2016
+Valuation Date June 30, 2017

-Experience Study June 30, 1997 through June 30, 2011
+Experience Study June 30, 1997 through June 30, 2015

 Actuarial Cost Method Entry age normal

 Investment Rate of Return 7.15%

-Consumer Price Inflation 2.75%
+Consumer Price Inflation 2.50%

 Wage Growth Varies by entry age and service

-Post-retirement Benefit Increases 2.00% until Purchasing Power
+Post-retirement Benefit Increases Contract COLA up to 2.00% until Purchasing

-Protection Allowance Floor on Purchasing
+Power Protection Allowance Floor on

-Power applies 2.75% thereafter
+Purchasing Power applies 2.50% thereafter

 The mortality table used was developed based on CalPERS specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the 2014 experience study report.
+The table includes 15 years of mortality improvements using Society of Actuaries 90% of scale MP 2016.
+For more details on this table, please refer to the 2017 experience study report.

-All other actuarial assumptions used in the June 30, 2016 valuation were based on the results of an actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+All other actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period from 1997 to 2015, including updates to salary increase, mortality and retirement rates.
 Further details of the Experience Study can be found at CaIPERS' website.